Quantum interferometers: principles and applications: N00N State Interferometer

-In 2014, Israel et al. demonstrated a quantum polarized light microscope using entangled N00N states with N = 2 and N = 3 \cite{Israel2014PRL}.
-The N00N state is formed by combining a coherent state with an SPDC source.
-This microscope successfully captured images of birefringent objects under extremely low light conditions, with only 50 photons per pixel.
+In 2014, Israel et al. demonstrated a quantum polarized light microscope using entangled N00N states with $N=2$ and $N=3$ \cite{Israel2014PRL}.
+In this experiment, the N00N state is created by combining a coherent state with an SPDC source.
+They successfully captured images of birefringent objects under extremely low light conditions, with only 50 photons per pixel.
 In such challenging scenarios, classical imaging is greatly hindered by the shot-noise.
 Figure\,\ref{N00Nimaging}(b1-b2) are the conceptual and detailed layout of the setup.
 Figure\,\ref{N00Nimaging}(b3) shows the polarization microscopy images of a sample of a single quartz crystal.
-The upper four figures show the images using weak coherent light only (50 single photons), the N00N state with N = 2 (25 pairs), the N00N state with N = 3 (17 triples), and strong coherent light.
+The upper four figures show the images using weak coherent light only (50 single photons), the N00N state with $N=2$ (25 pairs), the N00N state with $N=3$ (17 triples), and strong coherent light.
 The lower four figures show the phase distribution of the line scans in the upper four figures.
 We can clearly observe that strong coherent light exhibits the best signal-to-noise ratio.
 However, when considering the same intensity level of 50 photons, the N00N states outperform the weak coherent light.